hanabi/hanabi.github.io/README.md

 * Thus, if a player instead discards their right-most unclued card instead of known trash, it must be a signal that something is wrong, exactly like a Scream Discard.
 This is more subtle than a Scream Discard though, so it is called a Whisper Discard.
 * Whisper Discards are to be treated identically to Scream Discards.
 In short, this means that they 1) cause a chop move and 2) force a clue to be given on the next turn.

+### Long-Range Scream Discard

+* A *Scream Discard Chop Move* is done only as a last resort.
+So, if the next player has an unimportant card on chop, then the move is usually a *Generation Discard* and does not chop move anyone.
+* In other words, from the perspective of the next player:
+  * if a safe card is on the next person's chop --> *Scream Discard* --> self-chop move
+  * if a critical/playable card is on the next person's chop --> *Generation Discard* --> clue critical card directly with the generated clue
+* However, what if the next player has either:
+  * a known playable card
+  * a known safe trash discard
+* This means that it CANNOT be a *Scream Discard* on them, and this information is synchronous (in that all players can know it).
+Thus, everyone can conclude the other possibility, so there is no need to waste a clue on the next person's critical card at all!
+* So, when a *Scream Discard* happens and the next player has a known play / known safe discard, is a *Long-Range Scream Discard* and the NEXT person should treat it as a *Scream Discard* on them (meaning that they chop move and can't discard on their next turn).
+* In the unlikely scenario where two people in a row have known plays / known safe discards, then the *Long-Range Scream Discard* is on the next person after that, and so forth.
+* A *Long-Range Scream Discard* is useful if multiple players in a row have critical/playable chops, because you don't want them *Scream Discarding* for each other.
+Alternatively, it is also useful if they won't know that the next chop needs to be saved (if it plays through cards in their own hand, for example).
+* A *Long-Range Whisper Discard* works in the same way.

 ### Crazy 8s Save

 * Being at 8 clues is considered bad, since there might not be anything to do, and a player will have to waste a clue.
 Thus, players typically avoid discarding to send the team to 8 clues if they can avoid it.